micro-manager/pycro-manager/docs/source/img_processors.rst

-Rather than returning one or more ``image, metadata`` tuples to propogate the image to the default viewer and saver, the image processing function can not return anything.
+Rather than returning one or more ``image, metadata`` tuples to propogate the image to the default viewer and saver, the image processing function can return nothing.
 This can be used if one wants to delete a specific image, or divert all images to customized saving/visualization code.
 If the latter behavior is desired, the :class:`Acquisition<pycromanager.Acquisition>` should be created without the ``name`` and ``directory`` fields.

 .. code-block:: python